m0xpd/YuSynth-VCA-for-Eurorack/README.md

 Accordingly, the copyright for the circuit rests with Yves and no commercial exploitation is permitted.

-I have reflected this in the License for the Eurorack version presented in this repository, which is presented under the Creative Commons CC BY-NC-SA License
+I have reflected this in the License for the Eurorack version presented in this repository.

 Hardware Design Files: PCB